Chapman University Data & Information Overview

 Net Price by Income Group for Chapman

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Chapman, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Chapman, approximately 63% of students took out student loans averaging $7,264 a year.
 That adds up to $29,056 over four years for those students.

 The student loan default rate at Chapman is 1.8%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Chapman Graduates Make?students who graduate from Chapman with a bachelor's degree go on to jobs where they make an average salary of $54,500 in their early years.
+How Much Money Do Chapman Graduates Make?bachelor's degree recipients from Chapman make around $54,500 per year during the early years of their employment.
 This is good news for future Chapman graduates since it is 37% more than the average college graduate's salary of $39,802 per year.

 Location of Chapman University

 Contact details for Chapman are given below.